 My deafness has shaped and molded me into being fully me.
 Joy can never escape me.
 I encountered a new way of living and an entirely new outlook on what was seemingly broken.
 What the world thought was broken, my ears, is what has made me fully myself.
 I know that applies to everyone, whatever people say is beyond repair can actually be redeemed and restored.
 Whatever stories are seemingly broken, can be transformed into good.
 Our disabilities, whatever holds us back, can be transformed into our greatest ability.

 The beginning stages of my life felt like the most tragic thing that would ever happen to me.
 Looking back, I now see the big picture and that my deafness is not tragic but the greatest blessing that has ever happened to me.
-Having profound hearing loss has made me who I am, but it does not define.
-My label is not the “deaf girl” or someone with a “disability” but I am wonderfully made Emma.
+Having profound hearing loss has made me who I am, but it does not define me.
+My label is not the “deaf girl” or someone with a “disability,” but I am wonderfully made Emma.

-Young Life has impacted me the most out of any service I’ve ever done.
+Young Life, a group dedicated to help the youth find Jesus, has impacted me the most out of any service I’ve ever done.
 It taught me that I am not alone in my personal struggles but that everyone has a battle to fight.
 It changed the way I look at people.
+I started viewing life through the lens of Jesus and His love that changes everything.

 Being mindful of my future, in 2010 I began to intensely study piano and music theory.
 For pleasure, I started guitar, ukulele, singing lessons and actively performing in my community.
 In 2015, I added the kick drum to the list of instruments.
-This was in preparation to compete in the pageant circuit to establish a national platform for hard-of-hearing and deaf.
+This was in preparation to compete in the pageant circuit to establish a national platform for the hard-of-hearing and deaf.
 In February 2015, I won the title of Miss San Antonio and am proud to have been the very first Miss San Antonio who is deaf.
-In the Miss San Antonio pageant, I was honored to receive individual awards for Overall Talent winner, Overall Interview winner and Miss Congeniality.
-In July 2015, I competed in the Miss Texas Scholarship Pageant where I placed Top 10 as well as received the Inspiration Award, Quality of Life Award, Academic Interview Award and Spirit of Texas (Congeniality).
-I am so honored to have been a part of such a great organization.
+In the 2015 Miss San Antonio pageant, I was honored to receive individual awards for Overall Talent, Overall Interview and Miss Congeniality.
+In July 2015, I competed in the Miss Texas Scholarship Pageant 2015 where I placed Top 10 as well as received the Inspiration Award, Quality of Life Award, Academic Interview Award and Spirit of Texas (Congeniality).
+I was crowned again Miss San Antonio 2017 – being the first to hold this title twice since the first titleholder in 1923.
+I was also honored to have received Overall Interview, Overall Evening Gown, Community Service, Photogenic and Spirit of Texas.
+In July 2017, I placed 4th runner up in the Miss Texas Scholarship Pageant 2017 and was so thrilled to receive both the Community Service and Quality of Life awards for the work we are doing through Aid the Silent.